A1steaksa/A100/README.md

 1  MOV 5 MH
 2  LOAD R1
 ```
->   Moves the main memory read/write head to position 5 or the 6th memory
+>   Moves the main memory read/write head to position 5 or the 6th memory.
 >   address and loads its value into register 1.

 ### STORE \<A\>